Article written by Elisa - Travel Writer & Local in France

 Day 4 | Sault – Roussillon

-Day four of this Provence lavender tour definitely has a red tone.
-Leave Pays de Sault to visit the Luberon, another very charming corner of the Vaucluse department.
+Day four of this lavender route Provence definitely has a red tone.
+From Sault, drive south to visit the Luberon, another very charming corner of the Vaucluse department.

 Morning in Rustrel

 Stop in Rustrel for a real change of scenery.
-Rustel belongs to the region around Roussillon famed for its dramatic, richly colored ochre landscapes.
-Here, you can walk in the Colorado Provençal a beautiful hike (1-2 hours) through cliffs and multicolored ocher rocks shaped by erosion but also by the work of men for centuries.
+Rustrel and the area around Roussillon are famed for their dramatic, richly colored ochre landscapes.
+Here, you can walk in the Colorado Provençal, a beautiful hike (1-2 hours) through cliffs and multicolored ocher rocks shaped by erosion but also by the work of men for centuries.

 Afternoon in Roussillon

-After Rustrel, drive to the village of Roussillon in Provence.
+After Rustrel, drive to the village of Roussillon.
 On the way, you can stop at Apt, which boasts one of the largest and best street markets in the region (on Saturday mornings) and is renowned for its preserved fruits.

-Roussillon is one of the most beautiful hilltop villages in the area.
-The village sits on top of cliffs of red and yellow clay, and the clay hills have been an important source of ochre pigment since the 18th century.
+Roussillon is one of the most beautiful small towns in Provence.
+The town sits on top of cliffs of red and yellow clay, and the clay hills have been an important source of the ochre pigment since the 18th century.

 After visiting the village, you can follow the Ochre Trail, a developed pathway through the ochre-colored hills of the former ochre mine.

 Roussillon is a small town, but it has wonderful places to spend the night.
-The B&B Bastida des Demoiselles is a good option, with an on-site restaurant and a beautiful garden with a swimming pool.
+The B&B Bastida des Demoiselles is one of the best hotels in the Provencal countryside, with an on-site restaurant and a beautiful garden with a swimming pool.

 Day 5 | Roussillon – Avignon

-From Roussillon, drive back to Avignon, the last stop of this Provence lavender route.
-On the way, there are some pretty hilltop villages worth exploring: Lacoste, Menerbes, or Bonnieux.
-If you are not in a hurry, you can also decide to make a detour to Fontaine de Vaucluse for a drink or dinner in one of the places by the Sorge river.
+From Roussillon, drive back to Avignon, the last stop of this Provence lavender itinerary.
+On the way, some pretty hilltop villages are worth exploring: Lacoste, Menerbes, or Bonnieux.
+If you are not in a hurry, you can also decide to make a detour to Fontaine de Vaucluse for a drink or dinner in one of the restaurants by the Sorge River.

 So, what are you waiting for?
-Book this Provence Lavender tour today!
+Book this Lavender route Provence today!